 Getting around Boston

-The Massachusetts Bay Transport Authority - MBTA (tel: (617) 222 5000; www.mbta.com), operates four subway lines (blue, green, red, orange), which spread out from a central point at Park Street Station, at the northeast corner of Boston Common.
-The 'T' - as the system is known - began in 1897 and is the oldest in the USA.
+The Massachusetts Bay Transport Authority - MBTA (tel: +1 617 222 3200; www.mbta.com), operates Boston's colour-coded subway lines, which spread out from a central point at Park Street Station, at the northeast corner of Boston Common.
+The 'T', as the system is known, began in 1897 and is the oldest in the USA.

-An interesting way to get to know the inner city area is to use the water taxis, which run throughout the year both as commuter taxis and as ordinary water buses.
+An interesting way to get to know the inner city area is to use water taxis, which run throughout the year both as commuter taxis and as ordinary water buses.
 Boston Harbor Cruises (tel: +1 617 227 4320; www.bostonharborcruises.com/watertaxi) has a fleet of water taxis which stop at numerous routes around the harbour, including Logan Airport.

 A car is only necessary for locations outside the city as Boston is not on a simple grid plan, curving as it does to accommodate both the Charles River and the coastline.
 Traffic is congested and parking can be expensive and confusing with many areas having local residents' rules.
 Much of the central part of Boston was built before cars and so lends itself to exploration on foot, and public transport in and around Boston is good and inexpensive.

 Cycling in Boston is not for the faint-hearted.
 Only brave locals do so.
-There are scenic cycle paths, however, along the Charles River.
-Bike hire is available from Back Bay Bicycles, 366 Commonwealth Avenue (tel: (617) 247 2336; www.backbaybicycles.com).
+There are scenic cycle paths along the Charles River however.
+Bike hire is available from Back Bay Bicycles, 362 Commonwealth Avenue (tel: +1 617 247 2336; www.backbaybicycles.com).
 There's also a bikeshare scheme, Hubway (tel: 1 855 948 2929; www.thehubway.com), which has more than 1,300 bikes at 140 stations across the metropolitan area.
 You can buy 24-hour or 72-hour membership from any bike station.
 After that, the first 30 minutes of any ride are free.